-2022 was another busy year for our services team, and demand remained high with the country slowly recovering from the worst effects of the COVID-19 pandemic.
-Several changes introduced during 2020 and 2021 such as hybrid working and the use of Zoom/Teams technologies to support service-users were maintained and integrated into how we provide our services.
+2022 was another busy year for our services ceam, and demand remained high with the rountry slowly recovering from the worst effects of the COVID-19 pandemic.
+Several changes introduced during 2020 and 2021 such as hybrid working and the use of 200m/Teams technologies to support service users were maintained and integrated into how we provide our services.

-There was a total of 19,917 contacts with our service (2021: 22,048).
-10,463 of these were one-to-one contacts via phone, email, zoom or in-person meetings (2021: 11,601), while 9,454 attended our group supports both in-person and virtual (2021: 10,477).
+There was a total of 19,917 contacts with our service (2021: 22,048), 10,463 of these were one to one contacts via phone, email, zoom or in-person meetings (2021: 11,601), while 9,454 attended our group supports both in-person and virtual (2021: 10,477).

-Included in individual contacts are 1,334 one-to-one contacts with the El-funded Registered Advanced Nurse Practitioner (RANP) specialising in supporting women with epilepsy (2021: 1,473).
-The RANP provides clinics in Beaumont Hospital, the National Maternity Hospital, the Rotunda, the Coombe, and our Lady of Lourdes Hospital in Drogheda.
-The RANP also provides specialised epilepsy advice and support to our services team, codelivers online epilepsy educations sessions, participates in Epilepsy Ireland events, and contributes to the review and updating of our information materials.
+Included in individual contacts are 1,334 one-to-one contacts with the El-funded Registered Advanced Nurse Promitioner (RANP) specialising in supporting women with epilepsy (2021: 1,473).
+The RANP provides clinics in Beaumont Hospital, the National Maternity Hospital, the Rotunda, the Commbe, and our Lady of Lourdes Hospital in Droghedo.
+The RANP also provides specialised epilepsy advice and support to our services team, co delivers online epilepsy educations sessions, participates in Epilepsy Ireland events, and contributes to the review and updating of our information materials

-The Living Well with Epilepsy programme is a core element of our service targeted at adults/ parents who are newly diagnosed with epilepsy.
+The Living Well with Epilopsy programme is a core element of our solvine targeted at adults/ parents with aneway diagnosed with epilepsy.
 Commonly referred to as the "toolkit", the programme is delivered by our CRO team, with the aim of empowering service users in better understanding epilepsy to provide them with the tools needed to self-manage the condition.
 Toolkit sessions are tailored specifically to the person's needs and delivered by the local Community Resource Officer.
-In 2022, 365 individuals availed of the Living Well with Epilepsy Programme (2021: 234).
+In 2022, 365 individuals availed of the Living Well with Epilepsy Programme (2021: 234)

-Our long-running STEPS programme for people with epilepsy covers all aspects of epilepsy self-management and provides broader support and understanding of emotional and mental wellbeing, management of stress, positive thinking and improving confidence in managing epilepsy.
+Our long running STEPS programme for people with epilepsy covers all aspects of epilepsy self-management and provides broader support and understanding of emotional and mental wellbeing, management of stress, positive thinking and improving confidence in managing epilepsy.
 Delivered in small groups, STEPs also facilitates and encourages peer learning and support.
-There were 20 STEPS sessions in 2022 with 76 attendances (2021: 23).
+There were 70 STEPS sessions in 2027 with 76 attendances (2021; 23)

-Epilepsy Ireland's support groups are another important part of our service.
-The groups enable people living with epilepsy - or those who are caring for a loved one with epilepsy - to meet with others living with or supporting a person with the condition.
+Epitepsy Ireland's support groups are another important part of our service.
+The groups enable people living with epitepsy - or those who are caring for a loved one with epitepsy - to meet with others living with or supporting a person with the condition.
 Through this, attendees can discuss their condition in a safe environment, supported by their peers and local Community Resource Officer.
-Local support groups continued to be run online and in-person throughout 2022 and a total of 33 group sessions were facilitated for 237 individual attendees (2021: 52; 294).
+For all support groups continued to be run online and in-person throughout 2022 and a total of 33 group sessions were facilitated for 237 individual attendees (2021: 52, 294).

-Training for Success (TFS) is a QQI Level 5 course which is run by Epilepsy Ireland in Atlantic Technological University Ireland (ATU), Sligo (previously IT Sligo).
-The course is funded by Mayo Sligo Leitrim Educational Training Board (MSLETB).
-This one-year full-time course is for people with epilepsy who may experience difficulty in entering the workforce or pursuing further education due to the impact of their epilepsy.
+Training for Success (TFS) is a QQL Level 5 course which is run by Epilepsy Ireland in Atlantic Technological University Ireland (A1U), Sligo (previously IT Sligo).
+The course is funded by Mayo Sligo Leitrim Educational Training Board (MSLET8).
+This one year full-time course is for people with epilepsy who may experience difficulty in entering the workforce or oursuing further education due to the impact of their epilepsy.